Artificial Intelligence

 The third barrier is the data scope and quality derived from AI.
 Successful AI initiatives depend on a large volume of data from which organizations can draw intelligence about the best response to a situation.
 Organizations are becoming aware that without sufficient quality data, the likelihood of an unknown situation being encountered goes up tremendously leading AI to failure or non-response.
 Some are even beginning to realize that mimicking human activity in complex situations is not just an exercise in data gathering.
 To be successful, AI needs the ability to adapt to the unknown where there is no previous data.
 A situation where both Machine Intelligence and Deep Learning fail miserably.

-Signal Edge ASI technology takes a different approach than Machine Intelligence and Deep Learning in solving the intelligence generation problem.
-By using the brain’s algorithm for Natural Intelligence, our solution produces far superior results with just a fraction of the computational requirements.
-Our approach eliminates many of the barriers because it is designed to naturally integrate into human activity, the benefits are both apparent and far-reaching, and ASI will be able to perform human-level decision quality even where no previous data exists.
-The AI industry’s weaknesses and shortcomings are where ASI technology soars and where we expect high product acceptance and domination of any market segment that we choose.
+Signal Edge Neuro-Symbolic technology takes a different approach than Machine Intelligence and Deep Learning in solving the intelligence generation problem.
+By using our data-driven ByteWiseIoT Teleporter, this produces far superior transmittal results with just a fraction of the computational requirements.
+Then our Neuro-Symbolic Intelligence converts all field activity from all sources of information into symbols that are displayed within our COI interface.
+As the operator reacts, by using the COI, to the field activity, our AI learns the org's tribal knowledge it becomes humanized.
+The benefits Signal Edge's Humanized AITM approach are both apparent and far-reaching.
+Humanized AITM will be able to perform human-level decision quality even where no previous data exists.
+The AI industry’s weaknesses and shortcomings are where Neuro-Symbolic technology soars and where we expect high product acceptance and domination of any market segment that we choose.